phreda4/phreda4.github.io/index.md

 The cons is not have full access to hard, for now!.

 Words for SOUND, PRINTER, JOYSTICK and WEB has a definition for particular nedded,but the idea is avoid this and in some point, recreate in :r4

+Keep it simple, this is the main path, but simple is not easy, is a search in the world of problem for extract or ideate a correct and basic solution.

+The current development is dominated by certain ideas that in my opinion are wrong.

+The idea of using complex structures to simplify development only makes the problem worse.
+In addition to hiding certain parts of the problem that should be exposed to see the solution correctly.

+The idea of defensive programming by calling a lawyer and making it clear that it can be done and not done, even before writing a single calculation, now instead of having an algorithm, we have an algorithm and a lawyer.

+Many good programming practices are wrong, since you try to find a generality in the development and the systems solve a problem, not a different set of problems.